elvetemedve/gnome-shell-extension-system-monitor/README.md

 No clicks or key presses needed, just take a look at the top of the screen.

 ## Build

+### Requirements
+The following applications need to be installed:
+- zip
+- rake

 Project can be built with Rake (http://rake.rubyforge.org/).
 To install Rake, first you need RubyGems package manager which is available via the own package manager of the OS.
 One you have that, issue the following command: